QIICR/QuantitativeReporting/docs/tutorial.md

 #### Add Segment(s)

-Once the DICOM sample dataset (or whichever dataset you would like to load into 3D Slicer) has been loaded into `QuantitativeReporting` you can go ahead and create a first segment.
-By hovering over the segments color icon a tooltip will appear which gives you more information about the currently assigned terminology of this segment.
+Once the DICOM sample dataset (or whichever dataset you would like to load into 3D Slicer) has been loaded into `QuantitativeReporting` you can create a first segment.
+By hovering over the segments color icon a tooltip will appear which gives you more information about the terminology which is currently assigned to this segment.

 ![](screenshots/added_segment.png)

-**Note**: Initially every segment is assigned to the terminology category and type **"Tissue"**.
+**Note**: Initially each segment is assigned to the terminology category and type **"Tissue"**.

 #### Select Terminology